gargmegham/ServcyLanding/content/documents/privacy-policy.md

 # Clause 10: Your Rights

 1. It's your personal data and you have certain rights relating to it.
-When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication, or send your request to meghamgarg@gmail.com.
+When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication, or send your request to support@launchbit.in.

 2. You also have rights to, subject to the applicable limitations on reasonableness and practicability: